 Applicants

-MSEC Enterprises is a domestic for-profit corporation registered with the Texas secretary of state on July 10, 1997 under file number 145205000.
+MSEC Enterprises is a domestic for-profit corporation registered with the Texas secretary of state under file number 145205000.

-MSEC Enterprises is a retail public utility that provides wastewater service in Texas under CCN number 20984 in Montgomery County.
+MSEC Enterprises is a retail public utility that provides sewer service in Texas under CCN number 20984 in Montgomery County.

-MSEC Enterprises owns two wastewater systems in Montgomery County permitted by the Texas Commission on Environmental Quality (TCEQ) under water quality discharge permit numbers WQ14638001 and WQ15341001.
+MSEC Enterprises owns two sewer systems in Montgomery County permitted by the Texas Commission on Environmental Quality (TCEQ) under water quality discharge permit numbers WQ0014638001 and WQ0015341001.

-MSEC Waste Water is a domestic for-profit corporation registered with the Texas secretary of state on April 22, 2019 under file number 803298779.
+MSEC Waste Water is a domestic for-profit corporation registered with the Texas secretary of state under file number 803298779.

-MSEC Waste Water is a new sewer utility that does not currently own any facilities or hold a CCN.
+MSEC Waste Water is a new sewer utility that does not hold a CCN.

+Both MSEC Enterprises and MSEC Waste Water are wholly-owned subsidiaries of Mid-South Synergy, a member-owned electric cooperative.

 Application

-On June 7, 2019, the applicants filed an application for approval of the sale of all of the wastewater facilities currently owned and operated by MSEC Enterprises and transfer of the corresponding service area held under CCN number 20984 in Montgomery County to MSEC Waste Water.
+On June 7, 2019, MSEC Enterprises and MSEC Waste Water filed an application for approval of the sale of the sewer facilities owned and operated by MSEC Enterprises and the transfer of the corresponding service area held under CCN number 20984 in Montgomery County to MSEC Waste Water.
+After the proposed transaction, MSEC Waste Water would provide service to the requested area under CCN number 20984.

-The requested area subject to this transaction is located approximately five miles southeast of Montgomery and is composed of four separate parcels located along Farm to Market Road 2854 and Keenan Cut-Off.
+The requested service area subject to this transaction is located approximately five miles southeast of Montgomery, Texas and is composed of four separate parcels located along Farm-to-Market Road 2854 and Keenan Cut-Off Road.

-The total area to be transferred comprises approximately 373 acres and 3 current customers.
+The total area to be transferred comprises approximately 373 acres and three current customers.